New jacket from Stio uses modern gear with 10th Mountain Division roots

 An outdoor apparel company based in Jackson Hole has used some of Vail's mountain heritage to inspire one of its current jackets.
 Stio's Downwater Anorak was heavily influenced by the 10th Mountain Division uniforms after one of the company's designers visited the Colorado Ski Museum.

 "It happened very organically through the conceptual design process," said Stio designer Courtney Cedarholm.
 "We like to pull inspiration from vintage outdoor gear, especially pieces from the west.
-The practical elements in vintage pieces that still work well today are always influential.
-Those elements paired with high quality modern materials bring together classic and timeless functionality with advanced fabric performance.
-I was very lucky to have the opportunity to visit the Colorado Ski Museum and get access to original ski pieces from past decades."
+The practical elements in vintage pieces that still work well today are always influential. … I was very lucky to have the opportunity to visit the Colorado Ski Museum and get access to original ski pieces from past decades."

 It was there when Cedarholm was drawn to the vast collection of the 10th Mountain Division uniforms.